kc-ml2/meent/docs/source/theories/connecting_layers.rst

         \end{bmatrix}.
     \end{align}

-Since we have four matrix equations for four unknown coefficients ($\mathbf R_s, \mathbf R_p, \mathbf T_s, \mathbf T_p$), they can be derived and used for calculating diffraction efficiencies (also called the reflectance and transmittance).
+Since we have four matrix equations for four unknown coefficients (:math:`\mathbf R_s, \mathbf R_p, \mathbf T_s, \mathbf T_p`), they can be derived and used for calculating diffraction efficiencies (also called the reflectance and transmittance).

 The diffraction efficiency is the ratio of the power flux in propagating direction between incidence and diffracted wave of interest.
 It can be calculated by time-averaged Poynting vector \cite{liu2012s4, hugonin2021reticolo, rumpf-dissertation}: